tiendu/tiendu.github.io/src/content/blog/2026-08-28-self-identifying-file-chunks.md

 I do not know if that is the right name.

-But I like systems where losing one piece of bookkeeping does not make all the data around it useless.
+But I like resumable transfers that can survive losing some bookkeeping without throwing away perfectly good data.